We handle personal and/or health information in three situations:

 6.1 Right of access, correction or deletion of personal information

-Anyone who believes we hold information about them may ask us for access to, correction of or deletion of that information.
+Anyone who believes we hold information about them may ask us for access to, correction of or deletion of that information with the exclusion of health information which must be retained for the legislated period of time.
 Please contact our Privacy Officer (see section 6.3) and tell us what you would like to do with your information.

 We will respond within a reasonable time, usually within 5 working days.
-In line with our commitment to protect your privacy, we may ask you to verify your request.
+In line with our commitment to protect your privacy, we may ask you to verify your identity and provide a reason for your request.

 6.2 Complaints and Enquiries